Juno Awards of 1984: Awards ceremony

 In October 1983, Juno organizers CARAS decided to move the awards date later in the year, tentatively to 3 December 1984 at Roy Thomson Hall in Toronto, Ontario.
 A stated reason for this move was to promote Canadian artists during the Christmas shopping season.
-CARAS also wanted to assume more control over the awards broadcast from CBC.
-Eventually, it was determined that CBC would continue to televise the Junos, but for 1984 would work with major music promoter Concert Productions International on the broadcast.
+CARAS also wanted to assume more control over the awards broadcast from the CBC.
+Eventually, it was determined that the CBC would continue to televise the Junos, but for 1984 would work with major music promoter Concert Productions International on the broadcast.

 In August 1984, it was confirmed that the awards would take place at Exhibition Place two days later than planned.
 At the same time, a preliminary selection of "semi-finalist" artists and albums was also announced.
 The final set of nominations were determined in late October.

-Bryan Adams was the heavy favorite of the evening with nominations in five categories of which he would take home four awards including "Male Vocalist of the Year" and "Album of the Year" for the hit Cuts Like a Knife album which had sold more than 3 million copies in the U.S. and over 300,000 copies in Canada.
+British-Canadian musician Bryan Adams was the heavy favorite of the evening with nominations in five categories of which he would take home four awards including "Male Vocalist of the Year" and "Album of the Year" for the hit Cuts Like a Knife album which had sold more than 3 million copies in the U.S. and over 300,000 copies in Canada.
 When Adams and his co-writing partner Jim Vallance won the "Composer of the Year" award, Adams excitedly accepted it on behalf of the absent Vallance: "This is the one I really wanted to win.
 Jim and I have been writing for six years together.
 Jimmy we did it!
 Right on!"

 Performances during the show included the three "Canadian Music Hall of Fame" inductees: The Crew-Cuts, The Four Lads and The Diamonds, and also Jane Siberry.

 The ratings for the television broadcast were far down from the previous year with an estimated 1,443,000 viewers.